yuekaizhang/dynamo/docs/guides/dynamo_run.md

 ### Use model from Hugging Face

-To automatically downloads Qwen3 4B from Hugging Face (16 GiB download) and starts it in interactive text mode:
+To automatically download Qwen3 4B from Hugging Face (16 GiB download) and to start it in interactive text mode:
 ```
 dynamo run out=vllm Qwen/Qwen3-4B
 ```